astik/bonita-angular-dashboard-selfcontain/README.md

 3. it doesn't use bower for front end dependencies management
 4. I'd really like to have self contained directives
 5. Boostrap is customizable through less (you'll find a variable file that will override Bootstrap default properties : app/less/_overriden_variables.less)
+6. Login is managed through a mandatory step ; the dashboard is only accessible after going through the login screen